 Parents and guardians continue to play a vital role in the lives of their college-aged student.

 You probably know your student better than anyone else does, so you will likely notice changes in mood or behavior that may indicate emotional or psychological distress.
 Since students tend to turn to their parents when it comes to making important decisions, your suggestion to consider counseling can be very influential.
 This section is designed to help you to do the following:

 When a young person leaves for college, it is natural for them to experience changes in behavior, mood, and values.
 While these changes may lead to occasional disagreements or some temporary discomfort within the family, they are not necessarily signs that a student is having a psychological problem.
 However, the behaviors listed below may indicate cause for concern.

-Many students are initially hesitant about seeking counseling.
+Some students may be initially hesitant about seeking counseling.
 When you have decided that professional counseling is indicated, tell your student directly and clearly why you are making the referral.

 Short-term counseling is provided to all students enrolled in a degree program.
 If a student has difficulties that need more frequent and/or longer-term counseling to address adequately, we may suggest other resources that would be more appropriate.

 All Counseling Center staff members have experience helping students with a wide range of concerns.
 Although we will do our best to honor a student’s preference to see a specific counselor, it may result in a longer wait time; therefore, it is preferable to refer students to the Counseling Center rather than to a specific counselor.
 You are welcome to call the Center and let us know that you have referred your student.